awsdocs/aws-storagegateway-user-guide/doc_source/ec2-local-console-common.md

 **Note**
 The only proxy configuration AWS Storage Gateway supports is SOCKS5\.

-If your gateway must use a proxy server to communicate to the Internet, then you need to configure the SOCKS proxy settings for your gateway\.
+If your gateway must use a proxy server to communicate to the internet, then you need to configure the SOCKS proxy settings for your gateway\.
 You do this by specifying an IP address and port number for the host running your proxy\.
 After you do so, AWS Storage Gateway will route all HyperText Transfer Protocol Secure \(HTTPS\) traffic through your proxy server\.

-**To route your gateway Internet traffic through a local proxy server**
+**To route your gateway internet traffic through a local proxy server**

 1. Log in to your gateway's local console\.
 For instructions, see [Logging In to Your Amazon EC2 Gateway Local Console](#EC2_MaintenanceConsoleWindow-common)\.